L3 Foundation in Art and Design

-This accredited course (BTEC Level 3 National 540 Diploma) is aimed at those who are considering Further or Higher Education in art and design, those who are considering a career in the visual arts or those wishing to advance their art and design practice in a structured environment with professional guidance.
+This accredited course (BTEC Level 3 National 540 Diploma) is aimed at those who are considering Further or Higher Education studies in art and design, those who are considering a career in the visual arts or those wishing to advance their art and design practice in a structured environment with professional guidance.
 You should have some experience of art and design already, and entry to the course is dependent on a short informal interview in which you will be expected to present a portfolio of work.

 What does this course cover

 In the each term there will be 12 weeks of dedicated weekly Foundation class (Thursdays 5.30pm - 9.30pm) with the lead tutor, in which you will cover the key aspects of the course, and begin exploring 2D visual skills to explore and identify your interests.

 There will also be a requirement for students to attend for the weekend of the final show - to gain experience of curating and hanging exhibitions (as well as organising refreshments for the private view and dismantling the show.

 Students will be supported throughout the course by individual tutorials with the Foundation tutor, twice per term and additional support from the tutors leading the extra courses.

 What students should be able to do by the end of the course.